Finding a Balance: How to NOT Bring Your Work Home With You

 Stress causes the muscles in your body to tense up.
 If it happens often enough, you may not notice until someone attempts to give you a massage and points it out.
 If you do notice, it’s usually the sore neck and shoulders that bring it to your attention.
 Progressive muscle relaxation is one of the best ways to release that tension.

-The idea is to slowly tense and relax your muscles, one at a time.
+The idea is to slowly tense and relaxes your muscles, one at a time.
 Begin with your toes and work up the body to your neck.
 As you get used to this practice, you’ll become more aware of how your muscles feel at any given time.
 This is something you can do at your desk or in your car, as often as you like.

 Although there’s probably no way to avoid those long days at the office, there’s no need to allow workplace problems to bring disharmony into your home.
 Each of the techniques listed above is capable of relieving stress in minutes, but the best way to ensure they will work is to make them part of your daily routine.

 Joe Mistry is a wellness coach.
-He runs yoga classes and art sessions as well as working 1-on-1 with people to gain control of their life and let go of all the emotional baggage they’re likely carrying.
+He runs yoga classes and art sessions as well as works 1-on-1 with people to gain control of their life and let go of all the emotional baggage they’re likely carrying.